|Did this page help you? Yes | No | Tell us about it...|

 Welcome to the Amazon Glacier Developer Guide.
 Amazon Glacier is a storage service optimized for infrequently used data, or "cold data."

-Amazon Glacier is an extremely low-cost storage service that provides secure and durable storage for data archiving and backup.
+Amazon Glacier is an extremely low-cost storage service that provides durable storage with security features for data archiving and backup.
 With Amazon Glacier, customers can store their data cost effectively for months, years, or even decades.
 Amazon Glacier enables customers to offload the administrative burdens of operating and scaling storage to AWS, so they don't have to worry about capacity planning, hardware provisioning, data replication, hardware failure detection and recovery, or time-consuming hardware migrations.
 For more service highlights and pricing information, go to the Amazon Glacier detail page.

 Amazon Glacier is a great storage choice when low storage cost is paramount, your data is rarely retrieved, and retrieval latency of several hours is acceptable.
 If your application requires fast or frequent access to your data, consider using Amazon S3.
 For more information, go to Amazon Simple Storage Service (Amazon S3).